-As a company, we believe the impact we have on our employees, customers and communities extends well beyond our operations.
-When we think about the value we offer to the world, we know that it's critical to protect the environment, give back to the communities we serve, and create safe and fair workplaces for the people who make our products.
+As a company, we believe the impact we have on our employees, customers, and communities extends well beyond our operations.
+When we think about the value we offer to the world, we know that it's critical to protect human rights and the environment, give back to the communities we serve, and create safe and fair workplaces for the people who make our products.

-To achieve our goal of always providing the best-value product in the most equitable manner, we have established standards for our business suppliers to ensure we partner with suppliers that share our commitment to quality products, quality business principles and quality community relationships.
+To achieve our goal of always providing the best-value product in the most equitable manner, we have established standards for our business suppliers to ensure we partner with suppliers that share our commitment to quality products, responsible business principles, and quality community relationships.

-COMPLIANCE WITH THE PARTNERSHIP GUIDELINES: These Partnership Guidelines contain the minimum standards that must be met by all agents, vendors, manufacturers, factories, warehouses and subcontractors ("Suppliers") that do business with Nordstrom, Inc., or any of its subsidiaries ("Nordstrom" or the "Company").
-Suppliers must comply with the standards set out in these Partnership Guidelines throughout their operations and their entire supply chain.
-This means a Supplier is responsible for ensuring all its suppliers, vendors, agents, warehouses, factories and subcontractors comply with these Partnership Guidelines.
-Suppliers must ensure they have adequate and effective policies, procedures, trainings and record-keeping practices in place to ensure their compliance and the compliance of their supply chains.
+COMPLIANCE WITH THE PARTNER CODE OF CONDUCT: Nordstrom’s Partner Code of Conduct contains the minimum standards that must be met by all agents, vendors, service providers, manufacturers, factories, warehouses, and subcontractors ("Suppliers") that do business with Nordstrom, Inc., or any of its subsidiaries ("Nordstrom" or the "Company").
+Suppliers must comply with the standards set out in this Partner Code of Conduct throughout their operations and their entire supply chain.
+This means a Supplier is responsible for ensuring all its suppliers, vendors, service providers, agents, warehouses, factories, and subcontractors comply with these standards Suppliers must ensure they have adequate and effective policies, procedures, trainings, and record-keeping practices in place to ensure their compliance and the compliance of their supply chains.

-Supplier contracts may contain more specific provisions addressing some of the same issues detailed in these Partnership Guidelines.
-To the extent there is any inconsistency between these Partnership Guidelines and a provision of a particular Supplier contract, the more specific contract provision will control.
-Nordstrom will review and may terminate its relationship with any Supplier that is unable to demonstrate its compliance with these Partnership Guidelines or contractual requirements.
+Supplier contracts may contain more specific provisions addressing some of the same issues detailed in this Partner Code of Conduct.
+To the extent there is any inconsistency between this Partner Code of Conduct and a provision of a particular Supplier contract, the more specific contract provision will control.
+Nordstrom will review and may terminate its relationship with any Supplier that is unable to demonstrate its compliance with the Partner Code of Conduct or contractual requirements.

-Nordstrom also prohibits commercial bribery.
+Nordstrom also prohibits commercial bribes.
 Suppliers must not directly or indirectly offer or give money or anything of value to any representative of another company to secure an improper advantage.